Red Bean Paste Buns (Dou Sha Bao)

 • Warm the rice milk in a small pot for around 2 minutes, then turn off the heat.
 Add in the rest of the wet ingredients, combine and mix well.

-• In a large mixing bowl, add in all the dry ingredients.
+• In an electric mixer mixing bowl, add in all the dry ingredients.

 • Attach the mixing bowl to an electric mixer and then attach the dough hook.
 Using low speed, mix the dough for about 30 seconds or until ingredients are well combined.